cryptobotanist/FFXIV-Vibe-Plugin-Rebuilt/README.md

 A plugin for FFXIV that will let you vibe your controller or toys.

+## In memoriam
+Rest in peace, kaciexx.
+Thanks for the vibes.
+This free and open source version of the plugin is an effor to keep kaciexx's legacy alive.

 ## Features
 - Easy UI interface.
 - Connect your device (manually or automatically).